alburycatalina/Personal-Research-Website/README.md

 # Step 4: Edit Theme & Preview

-Many sites will allow the majority of significant changes to be done in the `config.toml` file.
+Many themes will allow the majority of significant changes to be done in the `config.toml` file.
 In the `config.toml` file, you will need to change the publishDir command to docs, as in the following line.
 It is set by default to public by default.

 `publishDir = "docs"`